aimms/documentation/cdm/api.rst

 .. js:function::  cdm::EmptyElementsInCategory(category,setName)

-   Empty all data defined over the element of the given subset in the given category.
+   Empty all data defined in the given category over a particular *root set* for all elements in a subset of that root set.
 If the elements occurs in data of multiple categories, you may have to call this function for each category to achieve the desired effect.

+	 Please note that you integer sets are always a subset of the special root set `Integers`.
+You can, therefore, not use this function to empty identifiers defined solely over such an integer set.
+Instead, the data of identifiers defined over *any* integer set will be emptied for the given subset of elements.

    :param category: specifies the category for which to empty all data for all identifiers in the category.
-   :param setName: specifies the set for the elements of which to empty all data
+   :param setName: specifies the subset of elements for which to empty all data defined over the associated *root set* of the subset

 .. js:function::  cdm::CreateUuid(uuid)